maxharlow/tutorials/working-with-geographical-data/README.md

 Now we need to serve up these files so we can see them in our browser.
 There are lots of ways of doing this, but we're going to use Python:

-    $ python -m SimpleHTTPServer 8000
+    $ python3 -m http.server 8000

-(If you're using Windows you will need to run `choco install python` first.)
+(If you're using Windows you will need to run `choco install python3` first.)

 Open your browser to `localhost:8000/map.html`, and let's see what it looks like.
 You should see a map of London!
 Click on a borough, you should see the name of that borough, and the median income figure appear below the title.
 Resize your browser, and the map should resize too.